thingsboard/thingsboard.github.io/docs/samples/analytics/spark-integration-with-thingsboard.md

 [**Download**](/docs/samples/analytics/resources/kafka_plugin_for_spark_streaming_sample.json) the json with plugin descriptor and use this [**instructions**](/docs/user-guide/ui/plugins/#plugin-import) to import it to your instance.

-Please note that the plugin configuration expects Kafka to be running on the localhost with port 9092.
+Please note that the plugin configuration expects Kafka to be running on the localhost on port 9092.

 ![image](/images/samples/analytics/spark/kafka-plugin-configuration.png)

-Don't forget to **activate** your new plugin instance by clicking on corresponding button in plugin details!
+Don't forget to **activate** your new plugin instance by clicking on the corresponding button in plugin details!

 ### Step 2.
 Configuration of Telemetry Forwarding Rule